-All these principles and ideas have been taken into consideration in the process of developing multilingually and a multiculturally oriented Master's curriculum for the speciality "Language and Literature (English)" with specialization "Multilingual education" by the English Philology Department.
+All these principles and ideas have been taken into consideration in the process of multilingually developing and а multiculturally oriented Master's curriculum for the speciality "Language and Literature (English)" with specialization "Multilingual the education" by English Philology Department.
 Besides, the Common European Framework of Reference for Languages [0] has been used as a basis for defining the competences for the whole curriculum and for each syllabus in particular.